debops/debops/docs/defaults-detailed.rst

 ------------------------------

 The :envvar:`unattended_upgrades__blacklist` and similar lists allow you to specify packages which shouldn't be upgraded automatically.
+The lists can be nested.
 You can specify them as simple package names or dictionaries with specific keys:

 ``name``
   Required, string or list specifying a package name to include in the